wilsto/JarvisOne/README.md

     * Select your preferred LLM provider and workspace from the sidebar.
     * Use the chat input to interact with JarvisOne.
     * Access external tool functionalities via natural language in the chat.
+    * Process documents for enhanced context-aware responses using RAG.

+## RAG Features 🔍

+* **Document Processing:** Automatically processes and indexes documents for context-aware responses.
+* **Workspace Isolation:** Each workspace maintains its own document collection.
+* **Importance Levels:** Documents can be classified by importance (High/Medium/Low).
+* **Asynchronous Processing:** Non-blocking document processing for optimal performance.

 ## Usage Examples 💡

 * "Find markdown files modified today" (using Everything).
 * "Search for Word documents containing 'report'" (using Everything).
 * "Explain the prompt system"
+* "Process documents for RAG"

 ## Contribution Guidelines 🤝